-But at the same time, I feel like I’m a great place with my house and my “stuff.”
-I’ve really downsized our possesions to a point where it’s easy to clean the house because it’s fairly clutter-free.
+But at the same time, I feel like I’m in a great place with my house and my “stuff.”
+I’ve really downsized our possessions to a point where it’s easy to clean the house because it’s fairly clutter-free.
 I’ve created a morning and night routine that saves me time.
 And ever so slowly, I feel like I’m tackling unnecessary stresses and anxieties in my life.

 How?
 By applying the below principles of Slow, Simple Living.
 If this sweet simple life sounds appealing to you too, then I encourage you to try a few of these in the upcoming months.

 There are a few misconceptions about minimalism out there.
 The first is that we “minimalists” don’t own anything.
 Not true.
 The second is that once you declutter and organize your home, it’ll automatically stay that way.
 Also not true.